Ruairi Quinn: Early life

 Quinn was born on 2 April 1946.
-His family were prominent republicans in County Down in the south-east of Ulster in the 1920s, taking an active part in the IRA during the War of Independence and on the anti-Treaty side during the Civil War.
+His family were prominent republicans in County Down in the 1920s, taking an active part in the IRA during the War of Independence and on the anti-Treaty side during the Civil War.
 The Quinns were prosperous merchants in Newry, County Down, then moved to Dublin in the 1930s, where Quinn's father built a successful business career.

-Quinn was educated at St. Michael's College and Blackrock College, both in Dublin, where he was academically successful and an outstanding athlete and a member of Blackrock College's Senior Cup rugby team.
+Quinn was educated at St Michael's College and Blackrock College, both situated in Dublin, where he was academically successful and an outstanding athlete and a member of Blackrock College's Senior Cup rugby team.
 From an early age, he was interested in art and won the all-Ireland Texaco Children's Art competition.
-This led him to study architecture at University College, Dublin (UCD), in 1964 and later at the School of Ekistics in Athens.
+This prompted him to study architecture at University College Dublin (UCD), in 1964 and later at the School of Ekistics in Athens.

-In 1965, Quinn joined the Labour Party working for Michael O'Leary's successful campaign in Dublin North-Central.
-In the following years, Quinn was a leading student radical in UCD demanding reform of the University's structures and the old fashioned architectural course that then prevailed.
+In 1965, Quinn joined the Labour Party, working on Michael O'Leary's successful campaign in Dublin North-Central.
+In the following years, Quinn was a leading student radical in UCD demanding reform of the university's structures and the old fashioned architectural course that then prevailed.
 This earned him the nickname "Ho Chi Quinn", after the Vietnamese leader Ho Chi Minh.

 He travelled in Europe and became a europhile, which was to be a defining characteristic of his political career.
 He qualified as an architect in 1969 and married for the first time that year before embarking on studies in Athens.
 He and his first wife had a son and a daughter.
-He married again in 1990 and has a son with his second wife, the architect Liz Allman, whose family came from Milltown, County Kerry.
-He became employed as an architect with Dublin Corporation in 1971.
+He married again in 1990 and has a son with his second wife, Liz Allman, an architect, whose family came from Milltown, County Kerry.
+He then became an architect with Dublin Corporation in 1971.